-Monsoon session Day 8: RS adjourned till 10.36 am amid continuous protest against suspension of MPs
+Monsoon session Day 8: Rajya Sabha adjourned till 9 am tomorrow amid pandemonium

 New Delhi, Sep 21: Two key farm bills, dubbed as the biggest reform in agriculture by the government, were on Sunday passed by Rajya Sabha with voice vote amid unprecedented unruly scenes by protesting opposition members who were demanding that the proposed legislation be referred to a House panel for greater scrutiny.